YXKelvinHuang/InsightCare/README.md

+# MBTIFY
-# MBTIFY, a web application that leverages advanced Natural Language Processing and Machine Learning technologies to administer streamlined and adaptive MBTI personality tests through fewer than 10 short-answer questions.
+A web application that leverages advanced Natural Language Processing and Machine Learning technologies to administer streamlined and adaptive MBTI personality tests through fewer than 10 short-answer questions.

 ## Inspiration
 Frustrated by the traditional MBTI's barrage of questions?
 So were we.
 Introducing MBTIFY: our web application streamlines your MBTI assessment using advanced Natural Language Processing and Machine Learning.
 Forget the indecision of Likert scales; MBTIFY's conversational AI prompts you with tailored, open-ended questions.
 Answer naturally—the AI adapts, selecting queries to pinpoint your personality type with ease.
 Welcome to a smarter, streamlined path to self-discovery.